THE TRUE FACTS ABOUT NUCLEAR POWER

 “You're left with £2 billion to do the rest, to do everything!
 It’s utterly staggering”

 A lively question and answer session followed.
 One questioner asked why, if nuclear power was so dangerous and expensive was the government even contemplating it.
 John French replied that, while lobbying by the Nuclear Industry, who were keen to get their hands on the massive taxpayer subsidies available, was a large element, there was also the link with nuclear weapons.
 Right from the start he said nuclear power stations were designed mainly to produce enriched uranium and plutonium for nuclear warheads.
 Ever since the 1950s, he continued, such fissionable material had been produced for the UK's own nuclear weapons and for export to the USA.
-While denied for decades, it is now known that regular shipments of weapons grade material have been shipped to the USA and is still being shipped.
+While denied for decades, it is now known that regular shipments of weapons grade material have been shipped to the USA and are still being shipped.

 Many thanks to James Greenwood, for chairing the meeting so effectively